jaegertracing/documentation/content/docs/next-release/spm.md

   - Set the `METRICS_STORAGE_TYPE` environment variable to `prometheus`.
   - Optional: Set `--prometheus.server-url` (or `PROMETHEUS_SERVER_URL` environment variable)
     to the URL of the prometheus server.
 Default: http://localhost:9090.
+  - Optional: Set `--prometheus.query.support-spanmetrics-connector=true` to explicitly enable the [SpanMetrics Connector][spanmetrics-conn] if you intend to use it.
+This will become the default behavior in the future.

 ## API